partylikeits1983/miden-tutorials/book/src/rust-client/counter_contract_tutorial.md

 Each Miden assembly procedure has an associated hash.
 When calling a procedure in a smart contract, we need to know the hash of the procedure.
 The hashes of the procedures form a [Merkelized Abstract Syntax Tree (MAST).](https://0xpolygonmiden.github.io/miden-vm/design/programs.html)

-To get the procedures of the counter contract, add this code snippet to your `main()` function:
+To get the procedures of the counter contract, add this code snippet to the end of your `main()` function:
 ```rust
 // procedure roots
 let procedures = counter_contract.code().procedure_roots();